Are you constantly feeling a little bit under the weather? It could be because you have a food intolerance.

 - Avoid: White or brown sugar, honey, maple syrup, corn syrup, high fructose corn syrup, desserts.

-Can you drink coffee during the Elimination Diet?
+Can you drink coffee during The Elimination Diet?

-Coffee intolerances have been known to cause digestive problems, so by refusing to eliminate it from your diet, you run the risk of not discovering what’s causing your health issues.
+Coffee intolerances have been known to cause digestive problems, so by refusing to eliminate them from your diet, you run the risk of not discovering what’s causing your health issues.
 The same is true of alcoholic drinks.

 For many people, these might be the two hardest treats to eliminate from your diet.
 At the same time, doing so is highly likely to lead to improved physical and mental wellbeing.

-Your Elimination Diet Plan In 6 steps
+Your Elimination Diet Plan in 6 Steps

 - The first three weeks is your ‘elimination plan’.
 Use the table above to guide your diet.
 Our healthy smoothie recipes might prove particularly useful.